2018 Toronto shooting: Investigation

 In the immediate aftermath of the shooting, police did not identify a motive, saying that they were investigating "every possible motive, including terrorism."
 In June 2019, authorities finished a year long investigation and could not determine a motive for the attack.
 Regarding the motive, Toronto police chief Mark Saunders said "we may never know why".

 On July 23, police executed a search warrant at Hussain's residence in the Thorncliffe Park neighbourhood of the city.
 A day later, CBS News published that, according to a law enforcement source, Hussain visited ISIL websites which may have expressed his support for the Islamic militant group; he was also speculated to have previously lived in Afghanistan and Pakistan, but the investigation has revealed that his actions did not appear to be directed by ISIL.
 On July 25, Amaq News Agency, citing a "security source", stated that he was "from the soldiers of Islamic State", yet Toronto Police said there was no evidence of an ISIL connection.
 Amarnath Amarasingam of the London-based Institute for Strategic Dialogue doubted Amaq's claim and said it may have been prompted by the CBS News article.
+Police noted that Hussain had mental health issues and a long time obsession with violence.
+He also recently developed an interest in incel ideology and police found a copy of Elliot Rodger's manifesto in Hussain's phone and electronic equipment.

 Since Hussain was found dead after a shootout, the SIU looked into whether he was shot by police or shot himself.
 On July 23, it removed a police cruiser from the scene and said the two officers in it were being investigated for their roles in the shootout.
 Hussain's handgun was also seized.
 On July 25, a police source told CBC News that Hussain died by suicide.
 The same day, a police source told CP24 that the gun was from the United States and had been obtained from a "gang-related source".
 A police source later told CTV News it had been stolen in 2015 during a Saskatoon burglary.
 It may have come to Hussain from his brother who lived at a house in Toronto's eastern suburb of Pickering where 33 guns were seized in 2017.

 Aftermath

 Residents and business owners in the area started a crowdfunding campaign for funeral expenses of victims who died.
 Meanwhile, the Canadian Blood Services said that they were closely monitoring response efforts and were encouraging donations in the aftermath of the shooting.

 The Toronto International Film Festival cancelled an event to promote its planned film slate out of respect for those affected by the shooting.

+It should also be noted that another shooting occurred exactly 5 years later, on July 22nd, 2023, where one male was killed.
+The later shooting took place 1 block away from the 2018 event.
+There is no evidence that the two events are connected.